What is B2B customer segmentation?

 Deduplicate: Remove redundant records that skew segment definitions and reporting

 Segments must be consistent across teams to avoid conflicting prioritization and messaging.
 Sales, marketing, and RevOps should use the same segment definitions and scoring criteria.
+Tracking shared B2B marketing metrics across those teams helps surface where segment definitions are working and where they need adjustment.

 Establish shared segment definitions and governance.
 Document criteria.
 Review quarterly.
 Adjust based on what's working.
+The B2B marketing funnel only functions as intended when every team is applying the same segment logic at every stage.

-Putting B2B Customer Segmentation into Action
+Putting B2B customer segmentation into action

-Here's how segmentation drives specific GTM motions in practice.
+Here's how segmentation drives specific GTM motions.

-Account-based marketing (ABM) focuses on personalization and building long-term relationships with high-value accounts.
+Account-based marketing focuses on personalization and building long-term relationships with high-value accounts.
 This approach fits B2B's complex buying cycles and multiple decision-makers.

 Segment ABM data to personalize marketing efforts and increase revenue potential.
 Group customers based on where they are in the buyer's journey to curate the most valuable content for each stage.